 The Institute’s Sustainable Communities programs help local officials identify and apply policies and best practices that support sustainable communities — places that foster and maintain a high quality of life for their residents on an ongoing basis.

+Download the entire Best Practices Framework or use the navigation on the left or below to access best practices, case stories and resources by best practice area.
 The Institute for Local Government’s Sustainability Best Practices Framework offers options for local action in ten areas.
 They are drawn from practical experiences of cities and counties throughout California.
-The options vary in complexity and are adaptable to fit the unique needs and circumstances of individual communities.

 The Institute for Local Government’s Healthy Neighborhoods Project provides support and resources to protect and improve community health by integrating health considerations into their planning, land use and other decisions.

 The resources are geared to strengthen the efforts of local officials, staff, planning and development professionals, and community residents in creating healthier communities.

 Cities and counties can have an enormous impact in shaping the physical environment of neighborhoods and the health and well-being of their residents.
 The Land Use and Environment component of the Sustainability program provides resources to support local officials in their efforts to plan and develop healthy communities that are socially, economically, environmentally and fiscally sustainable.
 Sustainable Communities Program Flier and Land Use Team Members information on the right.